 Other popular tags include:

-<h1> — Makes the text a header element.
+<h1> — Makes the text a heading element.
 Sizes range from h1 to h6.

 <a> — Creates a new link within your text.